echicken/node-ax25/README.md

 		- adjust drain() and renumber() to handle larger sequence if session is flagged modulo 128
 		- implement resequencing, selective reject
 - YAPP file transfers in Session or additional submodule
+	- Or some other file transfer mechanism if something better came along and has seen some uptake